nhselect/step1-training/content/user-guide/educator/01-registration/self-registering-for-your-profile/index.md

 5. Create your **Password** and select **Next**

-> Your password should have a minimum of 8 characters with at least 1 letter, 1 number and 1 symbol​​​
+> Your password should have a minimum of 8 characters with at least 1 letter, 1 number and 1 symbol

 ![](/img/self-registering_4.png)